mozilla-services/screenshots/README.md

 - `./bin/run-addon` will build the add-on, start Firefox with the add-on installed (you must have Nightly or Developer Edition)
 - `./bin/run-chrome-builder` will build the Chrome version of the add-on in `build/chrome-extension/`, and watch for changes and rebuild as necessary

-By default, PageShot will connect to a postgres database on localhost:5432.
+By default, Page Shot will connect to a postgres database on localhost:5432.
 To change which database and user it connects to set/export the environmental variables: `RDS_USERNAME`, `RDS_PASSWORD`, and `RDS_HOSTNAME`

 The server will automatically setup the tables in your database, and keep them up to date over time (using [pg-patcher](https://github.com/chilts/pg-patcher/)).